-Premium Information Policy Form Numbers The premium for the coverage you are considering will be [\$ per month, or \$ per year,] [a one-time single premium \$] Type of Policy (noncancellable/guaranteed renewable): The Company's Right to Increase Premiums: [The company cannot raise your rates on this policy.]
+Premium Information Policy Form Numbers The premium for the coverage you are considering will be $[\$$ Type of Policy (noncancellable/guaranteed renewable): The Company's Right to Increase Premiums: [The company cannot raise your rates on this policy.]
 [The company has a right to increase premiums on this policy form in the future, provided it raises rates for all policies in the same class in this state.]
 [Insurers shall use appropriate bracketed statement.
-Rate guarantees shout be shown on this form.]
+Rate guarantees shall not be shown on this form.]
 Rate Increase History The company has sold long-term care insurance since [year] and has sold this policy since [year].
-[The company has not raised its rates for any long-term care policy it has sold in this state or any other state.]
-[The company has not raised its rates for the policy form or similar policy forms in this state or any other state in the last ten (10) years.]
-[The company has raised its premium rates of this policy form or similar policy forms in the last ten (10) years.
+[The company has never raised its rates for any long-term care policy it has sold in this state or any other state.]
+[The company has not raised its rates for this policy form or similar policy forms in this state or any other state in the last ten (10) years.]
+[The company has raised its premium rates on this policy form or similar policy forms in the last ten (10) years.
 Following is a summary of the rate increases.]
 Questions Related to Your Income How will you pay each year's premium? □ From my Income □ From my Savings/Investments □ My Family will Pay [Have you considered whether you could afford to keep this policy if the premiums went up, for example, by 20%?]
 Drafting Note: This is not required if the policy is fully paid up or is a noncancellable policy.
 What is your annual income? (check one) □ Under \$10,000 □ \$[10-20,000] □ \$[20-30,000] □ \$[30-50,000] □ Over \$50,000 Drafting Note: The issuer may choose the numbers to put in the brackets to fit its suitability standards.
-How do you expect your income to change over the next ten (10) years? (check one) □ No change □ Increase □ Decrease If you will be paying premiums with money received only from your own income, a rule of thumb is that you may not be able to affor this policy if the premiums will be more than 7% of your income.
+How do you expect your income to change over the next ten (10) years? (check one) □ No change □ Increase □ Decrease If you will be paying premiums with money received only from your own income, a rule of thumb is that you may not be able to afford this policy if the premiums will be more than 7% of your income.
 Will you buy inflation protection? (check one) □ Yes □ No If not, have you considered how you will pay for the difference between future costs and your daily benefit amount? ☐ From my Income ☐ From my Savings/Investments ☐ My Family will Pay The national average annual cost of care in [insert year] was [insert \$ amount], but this figure varies across the country.
 In ten (10) years the national average annual cost would be about [insert \$ amount] if costs increase 5% annually.
 Drafting Note: The projected cost can be based on federal estimates in a current year.
-In the above statement, the second figure equals 163 of the first figure.
+In the above statement, the second figure equals 163% of the first figure.
 What elimination period are you considering?
-Number of days Approximate cost \$ for that period of care.
+Number of daysApproximate cost \$ for that period of care.

-How are you planning to ☐ From my Income the elimination period? (check or Savings/Investments ne) Ny Family will Pay Questions Related to You r Savings and Investments Not counting your home, a ☐ Under \$20,000 about how much are all of y □ \$20,000-\$30,000 our assets (your savings and investr ments) worth? (check one) □ Over \$50,000 How do you expect your a ☐ Stay about the same Č t ten (10) years? (check one) ecrease If you are buying thi. financing your long-i 1 , 1 ets and your assets are less than \$30 0,000, you may wish to consider or ther options for
+How are you planning to p ☐ From my Income e elimination period? (check on avings/Investments ne) My Family will Pay Questions Related to Your Savings and Investments Not counting your home, a ☐ Under \$20,000 bout how much are all of you ☐ \$20,000-\$30,000 ur assets (your savings and investm nents) worth? (check one) □ Over \$50,000 How do you expect your as □ Stay about the same sets to change over the next ' / • ' · / If you are buying this financing your long-to 1 , 1 and your assets are less than \$30 0,000, you may wish to consider other options for